Qatar to accept 4 Airbus A350s it previously cancelled - sources

-LONDON (Reuters) - Qatar Airways plans to take delivery of four Airbus (AIR.PA) A350 airliners that it previously cancelled over aerospace supplier problems, industry sources told Reuters.
+LONDON, Sept 25 (Reuters) - Qatar Airways plans to take delivery of four Airbus A350 airliners that it previously cancelled over aerospace supplier problems, industry sources told Reuters.

-A deal has been reached allowing the four planes, still in Qatar Airways colours and parked in Toulouse, France, to be delivered “in the near future,” one of the sources said.
+A deal over the four aircraft has been reached allowing the four planes, still in Qatar colours and parked in Toulouse, to be delivered “in the near future,” one of the sources said.

 Qatar Airways could not be reached for comment.